fuma-nama/discord-bot-dashboard-next/document/localization.md

 # Localization

-We provide a built-in localizaion utils for you which is light-weight and type-safe
+We provide a built-in localization utils for you which is light-weight and type-safe

-## Add new language
+## Add a New language

 We're using the built-in [Internationalized Routing](https://nextjs.org/docs/advanced-features/i18n-routing) from Next.js in order to setup i18n